Barrowland Ballroom: Bible John

 Between 1968 and 1969, three young women (Patricia Docker, Jemima MacDonald and Helen Puttock) were found brutally murdered after nights out at the Barrowland.
 All three murders were attributed to a man dubbed "Bible John" by police after he was heard referring to the Old Testament to one of his victims.
 Similarities between the murders led police to believe that they were the work of the same man.
 The man made contact with all three women at the Barrowland Ballroom, before escorting them home and raping and strangling them within yards of their doorsteps.
 All three women were menstruating and their handbags were stolen.
 An investigation failed to find Bible John, and the murders remain unsolved.
 On the night of the murder of Helen Puttock, Puttock's sister Jeannie Langford was with her and spoke to her sister's suspected killer.
-Jeannie described Bible John as: "25-35 years old, reddish/fair hair, wore a blue suit and matching trousers with white shirt.
+Jeannie described Bible John as: "25–35 years old, reddish/fair hair, wore a blue suit and matching trousers with white shirt.
 Spoke very politely and was very religious".
 In 2007, following the murder of Angelica Kluk, speculation arose that serial killer Peter Tobin was Bible John, due to similarities in modus operandi.
-Tobin frequented the Barrowland regularly, and moved to Brighton in late 1969 when the killings ended.
+Tobin frequented the Barrowland, and moved to Brighton in late 1968 before the last two murders were committed.